 We would love you to come and join us so please come and see us in school soon!

 Mrs Lisa Crossland

 The earliest written record of the village is in the Doomsday Book – when Cuckney was credited with having a church, a priest and a mill at the west end of the village.
-This would have been a corn mill.
-However Norton and Cuckney depended almost exclusively on agriculture for their livelihood until the early days of the Industrial Revolution.
+This would have been a corn mill and Norton and Cuckney depended almost exclusively on agriculture for their livelihood until the early days of the Industrial Revolution.

 The building we know today as the school was only one part of the mill.
 Joined to it was another larger block – the whole formed a square, with the millrace running through the middle.
 When you look west from the Beldham Building you can still see the arch in the playground wall showing the original site of the mill race.
-(In fact, when the new office and staffroom were under construction water again permeated into the garden along its original path).
+In fact, when the new office and staffroom were under construction, water again permeated into the garden along its original path.
 If you go into the ground floor rooms of the school you can see the heavy wooden beam from which the water wheel was suspended.
-The present building measures approximately 26 feet by sixty six feet.
 There are three tiers of windows but now there are only two storeys, the top floor having been removed.
 The village has other buildings associated with the mill.
 Opposite the school we see the Apprentices’ House (now School Cottages) where orphan boys and girls were housed.
 They were as young as six and brought from the Foundling Hospital in London.
-Further into the village are Bakers Row, Maltkiln Row (the latter “back to back” housing) and another block known as Ten row these housed the adult workers and their families.
+Further into the village are Bakers Row, Maltkiln Row (the latter “back to back” housing) and another block known as Ten Row - these housed the adult workers and their families.